 R v CJ (2015): Defending an allegation of rape: defence reliant in part on the schizophrenic complainant’s psychiatric history of hallucinations; defendant acquitted after trial.

-R v MC & others (2014-2015): Led by Raymond Wigglesworth QC, prosecuting an alleged conspiracy to defraud the Traffic Commissioner of Great Britain.
+R v MC & others (2014-2015): Led by Raymond Wigglesworth KC, prosecuting an alleged conspiracy to defraud the Traffic Commissioner of Great Britain.
 A four month trial pursuant to a VOSA (now DVSA) investigation of a company’s approach to obtaining multiple Operator Licences in conjunction with other haulage businesses.

-R v M (2013): Defending a young man with known learning disabilities on what were originally rape allegations of a 13 year old girl (reduced to penetrative sexual assault when the complainant was not relied upon by the Crown).
+R v M (2013): Defending a young man with known learning disabilities on what were originally rape allegations of a 13-year-old girl (reduced to penetrative sexual assault when the complainant was not relied upon by the Crown).
 Defence psychiatric expert evidence confirmed post-interview diagnosis of ADHD, the combination of which rendered ‘admissions’ regarding his knowledge of her age as equivocal and unreliable.
 Acquitted following a ruling that the interview was inadmissible.

-R v C (2012): Defending multiple allegations of rape and sexual assault of 6 year old granddaughter.
+R v C (2012): Defending multiple allegations of rape and sexual assault of 6-year-old granddaughter.
 Sensitive cross-examination of the complainant gave rise to a successful submission of no case to answer at the conclusion of the prosecution case.